Voyage of the Unicorn

-Voyage of the Unicorn is a 2001 television film directed by Philip Spink and starring Beau Bridges, Chantal Conlin and Heather McEwen.
+Voyage of the Unicorn is a 2001 television fantasy adventure film directed by Philip Spink and starring Beau Bridges, Chantal Conlin and Heather McEwen.
 The film is based on James C. Christensen's book Voyage of the Basset.

 Plot

 In part one, Dr. Alan Aisling is an antiquities professor who has lost his wife and is about to lose his job when the new dean informs him of changes to the curriculum.
 His younger daughter Cassie daydreams about the mythical world her illustrator mother left behind in her drawings and annoys her older sister Miranda, who believes she needs to be more grounded.

 That night, several monstrous trolls led by Skotos attack the house, and the family find themselves fleeing with an elf named Sebastian (who quickly develops a crush on Miranda) and a dwarf called Malachi.
 They board a mysterious ship called The Unicorn, capable of passing through the "Sensible" world, and into the "Landscape of Imagination".
-They sail to Faerie Isle, where a dryad directs them to the castle of Avalon, home of Oberon and Tatiana.
-There it is explained that they are prophesied to save the faeries, and end darkness.
+They sail to Faerie Isle, where a dryad directs them to the castle of Avalon, home of Oberon and Titania.
+There it is explained that they are prophesied to save the faeries and end darkness.
 They are given a quest to find the benevolent dragon that patrols the isles before the trolls do, as he who possesses the dragon shall rule the land.
-To help them, Tatiana gives Cassie a jewel that will always point out the way home, Dr. Aisling a lens that will eliminate the glare of deception, but nothing for Miranda, who Tatiana believes has many gifts, though she does not use them.
+To help them, Titania gives gifts: for Cassie, a jewel that will always point out the way home; for Alan, a lens that will eliminate the glare of deception; but nothing for Miranda, who Tatiana believes has many gifts, though she does not use them.

 Meanwhile, the trolls take a ship of their own and pursue the Unicorn.
-The winds carry the Unicorn to a seemingly deserted island, and the family goes ashore to search.
+The winds carry the Unicorn to a seemingly deserted island, and the family goes ashore to search for the dragon.
 They find ruins which turn out to be a reflection of the palace of king Minos of Crete.
 Cassie chases a goat into a part of the ruins and gets lost in an underground labyrinth.
-Dr. Aisling remembers the legend of the Minotaur, and he and Miranda gather stones to make a trail.
+Alan remembers the legend of the Minotaur, and he and Miranda gather stones to make a trail.
 Cassie runs into the Minotaur, who chases her further in.
 Trapped in a dead end, Cassie manages to befriend the Minotaur.
 He admits he is also lost and cannot leave.
 Cassie uses her jewel to point them out of the labyrinth.
 The Minotaur goes with them to protect Cassie.
 On their way back, they find the bones of the dragon.